namnd00/ai-portfolio/README.md

 # AI Engineer & Team Lead Portfolio

 A responsive, modern portfolio website showcasing my experience as an AI Engineer and Team Lead, built with HTML, CSS, and JavaScript.
-The design is inspired by [Ameno Technologies](https://ameno.tech), featuring a clean, minimal aesthetic with geometric accents.

 ## Features